-Sushi is a cuisine with a high salt content, so you’re likely to get thirsty when you eat it.
+Sushi is a cuisine with high salt content, so you’re likely to get thirsty when you eat it.
 This will eventually affect your ability to swallow, so you will need something refreshing to relieve that.
 That is where the tea comes in.
 But not just any tea leaves will do.

 One of the special characteristics of Japanese tea is that it is high in umami components.
-However, the higher quality the tea, the more umami components it contains, such as amino acids and glutamic acid.
-However, this umami does not necessarily bring out the flavor of sushi.
+However, the higher quality of the tea, the more umami components it contains, such as amino acids and glutamic acid.
+However, this umami does not necessarily bring out the flavor of the sushi.
 That is because the umami in tea also contains a certain sweetness*.

 *A sweet substance called theanine, which is glucose bonded to glutamic acid.